ebucheli/Cluster-Validation-With-VIC/README.md

 `python vic.py`

 The program will then run VIC on 50 partitions of our QS Dataset with cluster separations between rank 75 and 125.
-A report is generated showing the value of v for each partition and the classifier with the highest accuracy.
+Two files are generated.
+The txt report shows the value of v for each partition and the classifier with the highest accuracy and includes the best result at the end.
+The json file stores significant information used in `Results Analysis.ipynb`.

 There are two options available, if you want to try some other data use the flag `--clusters_path` to specify a directory with one or more data sets in 'csv' format.
 You can also use the `--outfile` flag to specify a new name for the generated report, default is `./vic_report.txt`.